 The BGPv4 component runs the BGPv4 protocol.
 This component gets IP route information from the RIB component and external state information by connecting to BGP neighbors via Linux Kernel TCP sockets.
 This information is combined and each best route is derived and sent to the RIB component.

 The routing suite runs in a single process and each component runs in its own thread.
-One way to view the active threads is via the Linux /proc virtual file system.
+One way to view the active threads it via the Linux /proc virtual file system.
 The System and RIB components currently share the main thread.
 OSPFv2 and BGPv4 have a thread each.
-If a component is not enabled, it will not have any threads.
+If a component is not enabled, it will not have a thread.

 Logging can be viewed using